 I hope you enjoy making this Granny squares and Brioche knitted blanket!

-Find all of my crochet patterns in my etsy and Ravelry stores HERE
+Find all of my PDF crochet patterns HERE!

 If you try it please share your blanket using the hashtag #grannybriocheblanket on Instagram as I would love to see what you make and I will probably share it on my Instagram page @crochetlovemelbourne so please tag me as well!